Designer, artist, feminist. Current status: design at Code for America, making government services simple, beautiful, and easy to use.

 At Hampshire College, I designed an interdisciplinary concentration in typography, urban planning, community-based art, and education.

-Things I love to look at: ampersands, maps, mountains, slab serifs, faded letters on buildings, the ocean, old boy/girl scout handbooks
+Things I love to look at: ampersands, maps, gifs, mountains, slab serifs, faded letters on buildings, the ocean, old boy/girl scout handbooks

 - TEDx Shelburne Falls 2013: Hack Your City (View the video)

 - Hack for Western Mass 2013: Hackathon Bootcamp and Introduction to Design Thinking